Google Business Audit: How, What, and Why!

 • Google Business, formerly known as Google My Business (GMB), is a Google product that allows local businesses to create a profile that is displayed directly in Google Search and Google Maps.

-• Google Business helps customers locate your business, builds trust with prospective customers, and allows Google to better understand your business.
+• Google Business Profiles (GBP) help customers locate your business, build trust with prospective customers, and allow Google to better understand your business.

 • if you want to take your small business to the next level then you should conduct regular audits on your Google Business account.